Slow Cooker Pumpkin Soup

-Add some extra flavor by first placing your pumpkin into the oven to roast with herbs and spices of your choice.
-Then place it in the crockpot and be sure to decrease the cook time.
+Add some extra flavor by first baking your pumpkin in the oven with herbs and spices of your choice.
+Then add it in the crockpot but be sure to decrease the cook time.

-Healthy/ Vegan pumpkin soup without cream- You can omit the cream altogether, but I suggest replacing the heavy cream with coconut cream so that you still get a more smooth, tasty soup.
+Healthy/ Vegan soup without cream- You can omit the cream altogether, but I suggest replacing the heavy cream with coconut cream so that you still get a more smooth and creamy consistency.

-Spicy pumpkin soup– Like to give your soups a kick?
-Add more heat with Cajun spice, or Cayenne Pepper.
+Spicy soup– Like to give this recipe a kick?
+Add more heat with cajun spice, or cayenne pepper.

-Curry soup- Add curry powder to make this into a delicious Indian-inspired dish with a side of rice.
+Curry soup- Add curry powder to make this into a delicious Indian-inspired dish with a side of steamed basmati rice.

-Add meat- For an extra hearty meal add shredded chicken (you can also do a quick, easy rotisserie chicken), bacon bits, ground beef, or meatballs.
+Add meat- For an extra hearty meal add Slow Cooker Shredded Chicken.
+You can also mix in diced or shredded rotisserie chicken), cooked ground beef, or cooked mini meatballs.

 Add other vegetables- Like zucchini, yellow squash, sweet potatoes, potatoes, cauliflower, broccoli, or carrots.